nwifty/Movies/README.md

-# Moviepedia Project
+# Movie Wikipedia

-Moviepedia is a full-stack web application for browsing, searching, and viewing details about movies and TV shows.
+Movie Wikipedia is a full-stack web application for browsing, searching, and viewing details about movies and TV shows.
 It features a modern, responsive UI and a RESTful backend API.
-The project uses Node.js, Express, PostgreSQL, and vanilla JS/HTML/CSS for the frontend, with Docker support for easy deployment.
+The project uses Node.js, Express, PostgreSQL, and vanilla JS/HTML/CSS for the frontend, with Docker support for easy deployment and Playwright for end-to-end testing.

 ## Group Members
 - Lin Hao Weng